kent-map/kent/18c/18c-shadwell-biography.md

 Nevertheless Shadwell's position in the excise was most likely obtained through connections and had he flattered his Kentish patrons more explicity by name he might have enjoyed further patronage and a career in London.
 It can be no coincidence that his father's play 'The Woman Captain' was revived the week after _The Fair Quaker of Deal_ revealing that Charles had important theatre connections.
 However, Charles's army commitments drew him away from London; he wrote, 'I am call'd in haste to my Duty in Portugal, but, at my Return it is probable, I may be as insolent as the rest of the Scribblers of the Town'.
 In 1711, George Granville, Secretary at War, received a petition from Charles Shadwell 'director of the hospital in Portugal' which was conveyed to the Queen.
 The Queen would have known the name of Shadwell as her physician in ordinary was Charles’ brother John.

 On his return to England, Charles wrote another play _The Humours of the Army_ (1713) which was performed six times, and had a revival three years later.
 It was dedicated to to Major General Newton who Charles praises for 'Your Conduct and Management in our Expedition into Spain, at a dismal Season; with a sick Army, and great Scarcity of Provisions; not only our own Forces, but the Portuguese Generals, would join with me in saying You acted Miracles'.
+Newton was appointed Governor of Londonderry and this may have influenced Shadwell's move to Ireland.
 <br><br>
-After this, Shadwell moved to Ireland, taking a position in the Revenue in Dublin and it was here that he wrote further plays for the Smock Alley theatre.
-His patron Lady Newton,
+Shadwell worked as an assurance broker in William Street, Dublin, but after two years he returned to playwriting, explaining to his patron Lady Newton that a change of circumstances “drew me in to be a Poet in order to help out a small income towards the support of my family.”
+He said: “Poetry is a science, I do not nor dare not Value myself upon; I may say with my father, “It was not a Harbour I chose, but a Rock I split upon".
+He wrote further plays for the Smock Alley theatre as well as working for the revenue.
+He died in 1726.

 ### References

 [^ref1]: Shadwell, Charles (1710) _The Fair Quaker of Deal_
-[^ref2]:
-[^ref3]:
-[^ref4]:
+[^ref2]: Schenk, T. (1913) Charles Shadwell: his comedy _The Fair Quaker of Deal_ Phd.
+Berne University.
+[^ref3]: Bennett, Kate.
+'Shadwell, Thomas (c.
+1640–1692), playwright and poet.' _Oxford Dictionary of National Biography._ Oxford University Press.
+Date of access 31 Jan.
+2023, <https://www.oxforddnb.com/view/10.1093/ref:odnb/9780198614128.001.0001/odnb-9780198614128-e-25195>
+[^ref4]: Bennett, Kate.
+'Shadwell, Thomas (c.
+1640–1692), playwright and poet.' _Oxford Dictionary of National Biography._ Oxford University Press.
+Date of access 31 Jan.
+2023, <https://www.oxforddnb.com/view/10.1093/ref:odnb/9780198614128.001.0001/odnb-9780198614128-e-25195>
-[^ref5]:
+[^ref5]: Kent Libraries and Archives
-[^ref6]:
+[^ref6]: Kent Libraries and Archives
-[^ref7]:
-[^ref8]:
+[^ref7]: The Works of John Dryden: Illustrated, with Notes, Historical ..., Volume 10
+[^ref8]: Shadwell, Thomas (1692) _The Volunteers_
 [^ref9]:
 [^ref10]:
 [^ref11]:
 [^ref12]:
+[^ref13]:
+[^ref14]:
+[^ref15]:
+[^ref16]:
+[^ref17]:
+[^ref18]:

 A 1689 pamphlet entitled the _The Quakers art of courtship, or, The Yea-and-nay academy of complements_ mentions the Naylorian Faith.
 Also mentions Bull-and-Mouth Faith

 Pritchard, Stephen (1864) _The History of Deal and its neighbourhood._ Deal: V.E.
 Hayward.
-Schenk, T. (1913) Charles Shadwell: his comedy _The Fair Quaker of Deal_ Phd.
-Berne University.